 E-mail the appropriate curator, who will let you know what information she or he can provide.
 The UMFA does not offer appraisal, attribution, or provenance services.
 If you wish to obtain an appraisal, click here for a list of art appraisers in Utah or contact the American Society of Appraisers for a list of qualified art appraisers in the area.

 Can I rent the Museum for weddings or other private events?

 I’m seeking a donation from the UMFA for a charitable event or cause.
 Who should I contact?

-The Utah Museum of Fine Arts is pleased to support charitable causes within our community by providing general admission pass donations for fundraising events.
-Unfortunately, due to the on-going pandemic, we are temporarily unable to fill requests at this time, while the UMFA is closed.
+Historically, the Utah Museum of Fine Arts has supported charitable causes within our community by providing general admission pass donations for fundraising events.
+Unfortunately, due to the on-going pandemic, we are temporarily unable to fill requests at this time.